How To Clean Outside Windows Without Removing Screens

 The scrubber should be used to apply your preferred cleaning solution, and the squeegee attachment should be used to dry the surface for a brilliant shine.

-Clean The Window Screen With A DIY Cleaner
+Clean the Screen with a DIY Cleaner

 Due to their exposure to rain, dirt, and other environmental factors, exterior windows frequently become dirtier than the interior panes.
 Start by thoroughly cleaning the window with your hose to remove water spots and other stains.
 Using a sponge mop or microfiber towel, wipe the glass down with the vinegar or soap solution you’ve combined in a bucket.

 After the second round of hose cleaning, dry the window with a squeegee.
 Beginning with the squeegee blade inclined toward the bottom, working your way up the window is preferable.
-The best way to keep your windows’ exterior clean is to include window washing in your normal home care schedule simply.
+The best way to keep your windows’ exterior clean is to include window washing in your normal home care schedule.

 To maintain your windows functional, tidy, and bright, you should schedule routine window and screen cleaning.